bramley/phplist-plugin-viewbrowser/README.md

 ## Description ##

-The plugin provides a placeholder, [VIEWBROWSER], that allows subscribers to view an email in their browser.
+The plugin generates a page that displays a campaign email customised with subscriber and phplist placeholders, and link tracking.
+A placeholder, [VIEWBROWSER], is included in a campaign and is replaced by a link to the page when the email is created by phplist.
+Alternatively the placeholder [VIEWBROWSERURL] can be used for the URL of the page.

+The plugin can also generate an anonymous page, where subscriber placeholders are removed.

 ## Installation ##